-Canada's Prime Minister Trudeau To Discuss NAFTA With Trump
+Canadian Prime Minister Talks Trade, Immigration In First Meeting With Trump

 President Trump has gotten off to a rocky start with one NAFTA partner — Mexico.
 On Monday, he turns to the other partner, Canada, when he hosts Prime Minister Justin Trudeau at the White House.